Industry Engagement & Outreach

 Download link to pdf presentation is found here.

-IEEE Industrial Content Platform (ICP)
+IEEE Industry Content Platform (ICP)

 Dr John Santiago is working with IEEE on a new initiative, Industrial Content Platform.
 It is designed to provide relevant content from IEEE members and to distribute best practices to industry.